daniel-daum/rhea/README.md

 # Rhea
-Rhea is a web application that assists in the analysis of grocery store pricing data.
-This tool consists of a TypeScript React frontend and a Go REST API backend.
+Rhea is a web application consisting of a TypeScript React frontend and a Go REST API backend.
 This project is just for fun and learning purposes.

 # Prerequisites